mangojuicejs/mangojuice/README.md

   </div>
 )
 ```
-**`const View = ({ model, shared })`** now also have a `shared` field in props which is just a model of shared block.
+**`const View = ({ model, shared })`** now also have a `shared` field in the props which is just a model of a shared block.

-#### App depends on Shared (and how to disable it)
+### App depends on Shared (and how to disable it)
-It is important to notice that every view from app block tree depends on changes of model of shared tree.
-For example, when user logged in (`authorazed` changed to `true` by `Login` command) each View of the app (of each app block) will be rerendered.
-For instance `Main.Vew`, `SearchForm.View`, `SearchResults.View`, all of them will be rerendered.
+It is important to notice that every view from app's block tree depends on changes of model of a shared tree.
+For example, when user loggs in (`authorazed` changes to `true` by `Login` command) each View of the app (of each block from app tree) will be re-rendered.
+For instance `Main.View`, `SearchForm.View`, `SearchResults.View`, all of them will be re-rendered.

 That imposes an important restriction to shared blocks.
-They should be rarely changing to have a good performance.
+They should be changed rarely to have a good performance.
 But there is also a way to disable shared dependency for a specific block:

 ```js
 // SearchResults.js